bigcaballero/OT/Wafflebot/solenoid notes.md

 int signal_pin = 21; //Pin 21 on the ESP32 (labeled on back)
 ```
 Here is the setup code for the paramters of the loop.
 The pinmode is set to output because it is sending information (signal triggering voltage to pass).
-Input would
+Input would be listening for trigegrs like buttons or sensor thresholds being hit

 ```c++
 void setup() {